mrismanaziz/Reforestation/README.md

-## Is the pool safe for diving?
-It deep ends.
+## At the boxing match, the dad got into the popcorn line and the line for hot dogs, but he wanted to stay out of the punchline.